 Exhibit No. Description of Exhibits 3.1 Amended and Restated Memorandum and Articles of Association (incorporated by reference to Exhibit 3.1 of the Company's Current Report on Form 8-K filed with the SEC on January 26, 2021).
 4.1 Warrant Agreement, dated January 26, 2021, between the Company and Continental Stock Transfer & Trust Company (incorporated by reference to Exhibit 4.1 of the Company's Current Report on Form 8-K filed with the SEC on January 26, 2021).
-10.1 Investment Management Trust Agreement, dated January 26, 2021, between the Company and Continental Stock Transfer & Trust Company (incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed with the SEC on January 26, 2021).
-10.2 Registration and Shareholder Rights Agreement, dated January 26, 2021, among the Company, the Sponsor and the security holders signatory thereto (incorporated by reference to Exhibit 10.2 of the Company's Current Report on Form 8-K filed with the SEC on January 26, 2021).
-10.3 Private Placement Warrants Purchase Agreement, dated January 21, 2021, between the Company and the Sponsor (incorporated by reference to Exhibit 10.3 of the Company's Current Report on Form 8-K filed with the SEC on January 26, 2021).
-10.4 Administrative Services Agreement, dated January 26, 2021, between the Company and JCIC Sponsor LLC (incorporated by reference to Exhibit 10.4 of the Company's Current Report on Form 8-K filed with the SEC on January 26, 2021).
-10.5 Letter Agreement, dated January 26, 2021, between the Company and JCIC Sponsor LLC (incorporated by reference to Exhibit 10.5 of the Company's Current Report on Form 8-K filed with the SEC on January 26, 2021).
-10.6 Form of Letter Agreement, dated January 26, 2021, between the Company and each of its officers and directors (incorporated by reference to Exhibit 10.6 of the Company's Current Report on Form 8-K filed with the SEC on January 26, 2021).
-10.7 Form of Indemnity Agreement, dated January 26, 2021, between the Company and each of its officers and directors (incorporated by reference to Exhibit 10.7 of the Company's Current Report on Form 8-K filed with the SEC on January 26, 2021).
 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the

-The following financial information from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2021, formatted in iXBRL (Inline Extensible Business Reporting Language): (i) Condensed Balance Sheets; (ii) Condensed Statement of Operations; (iii) Condensed Statement of Changes in Shareholders' Equity; (iv) Condensed Statement of Cash Flows; and (v) Notes to Condensed Financial Statements.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes Oxley Act of 2002.
+101 The following financial information from the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2021, formatted in iXBRL (Inline Extensible Business Reporting Language): (i) Condensed Balance Sheets; (ii) Condensed Statement of Operations; (iii) Condensed Statement of Changes in Shareholders' Equity; (iv) Condensed Statement of Cash Flows; and (v) Notes to Condensed Financial Statements.

-- Filed herewith.
+Filed herewith.

-- Furnished herewith.
+Furnished herewith.

-- To be filed by amendment.